Sudan war: battles reported from Sennar, North Darfur, and Khartoum

 Bir Mazza/El Mazroub

-Clashes also took place between the RSF and the Sudanese Joint Forces, made up of combatants of the SLM-MM, JEM-GI and smaller rebel groups, in Kutum locality in North Darfur.
+Clashes also took place between the RSF and the Darfur Joint Force of Armed Struggle Movements (aka Sudanese Joint Force*), made up of combatants of the SLM-MM, JEM-GI and smaller rebel groups, in Kutum in North Darfur.

-A resident of El Mazroub told Radio Dabanga on Wednesday that fighters of the Joint Force entered the area from several directions, and took control of the area.
+A resident of El Mazroub told Radio Dabanga on Wednesday that fighters of the Joint Force entered Kutum locality from several directions, and took control of the area.

-The Joint Forces, however, claims that El Mazroub area is the same area as Bir Mazza, taken on Wednesday, saying that the RSF confused the name of Bir Mazza into El Mazroub.
+The Joint Force, however, claims that El Mazroub area is the same area as Bir Mazza, taken on Wednesday, saying that the RSF confused the name of Bir Mazza with El Mazroub.

 Khartoum